JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 Editors could be adopted to UTS to provide linkage to (and maintenance of) dialects, sub-dialects, and their configuration values.

-## How would it be implemented?
+## Further details

 It would make sense to look at existing type definition languages and see if they could be adopted.
-I mentioned GraphQL before, and I think it is a candidate to base off of.
-The problem with current approaches to using GraphQL to generate code in other languages is that it invariably relies on directives to handle the find details of mapping.
-The issue is that directives tightly bind the GraphQL schema to a specific language implementation.

-Rather than use inline directives, the UTS proposed here would handle UTS-to-language and language-to-language bindings outside of the UTS schema itself.

-**Should UTS be a graphical standard, like UML?**

-Visual, diagrammatic approaches to schemas have not demonstrated improved productivity in development organizations (in my personal experience).
-A large, complex schema diagram is just about has hard to understand and follow as a text-based schema with an editor that knows how to navigate it.
-Generating a visual representation of all or part of a UTS schema would in many cases be helpful, though, so that capability should exist.
+I mentioned GraphQL, but other schema languages are viable base candidates.
+A key concept it to avoid tight binding of schema to implementation (as happens with GraphQL directives and Java annotations), and instead keep those separate concerns in separate definition files, apart from the schema itself.

-A UTS engine might generate code or interpret schemas at runtime.
-In the latter case , schemas would be interpreted, compatible data instances created on-the-fly, and runtime validation of type-to-type mappings can be performed (perhaps even at a static code analysis level).
+A UTS engine might generate code or interpret schemas at runtime, or both.
+Information from a UTS schema can be used to enforce constraints that can't be easily handled by generated code, such as associative data constraints.

-## What are the problems?
+## Problems?
+There are always problems.

 The biggest issue with code generation has traditionally be performance and maintenance.
 UTS would not offer a solution in that regard.
 It's purpose it to get from concept to functional prototype in a rapidly, but at the same time provide a framework implementation that can be customized for performance and chosen technology platform.
 Reverse-engineering, versioning, and data migration issues are difficult problems that don't lend themselves to easy solutions, but they are solvable.
 Whether the complexity of the solutions lend themselves to a UTS-based framework would remain to be seen.

-## My background
+##